 10 Ways to Improve Stomach Acid Levels

 Stomach acid is critical for disinfecting and killing off bad microbes and for optimizing protein digestion in the body.
 When the body is unable to produce enough stomach acid, than inadequate digestion and microbial overgrowth occurs.
-One of the most important and underappreciated health principles deals with optimizing our stomach acid levels.
+One of the most important and underappreciated health principles is taking time and creating rituals to improve stomach acid levels.

 7 Major Functions of Stomach Acid

 - Sterilizes the Food: Whenever we consume food, bacteria and other microorganisms come in with the food (even if it was cooked or pasteurized).
 The stomach acid helps to neutralize the bad invaders we don’t want in our system (1, 2).

 - Protein Digestion: Stomach acid is necessary to begin the process of breaking down protein.
 Have you ever marinated meat in vinegar?
 Vinegar is not nearly as acidic as what your stomach acid should be, yet, over time it degrades the meat.
 This is what your stomach acid should be doing in a much quicker fashion.

 - Activating Pepsin: Pepsin is a proteolytic enzyme that is necessary for our body to effectively metabolize protein.
 Stomach acid activates pepsin from its inactive form called pepsinogen.

 - Activating Intrinsic Factor: Stomach acid helps to activate intrinsic factor which is a glycoprotein produced in the stomach that is necessary for vitamin B12 absorption.

 - Stimulating the Delivery of Bile and Enzymes: Stomach acid helps to stimulate the release of bile from the liver and gall bladder and digestive enzymes from the pancreas.